sezn/LBC/README.md

 ### Persistance:
     Room

+### UI:
+    Paging library: there is a lot of results, so will encaps in Paging library

 ## Architecture:
 MVVM
 Need persistance, so the ViewModel will communicate with a Repository wich will call API or load from Room